Friday, April 12, 2024

 Wednesday, March 27, 2024

-Early Comics Swipe: Maxime -> Jacobsson
+Early Comics Swipe: A. Sorel -> Jacobsson

-Both artists succeed in telling the joke by pure visual means, but Maxime's choice to work with silhouettes for his characters is actually not very efficient in showing the impact of splashing afterwards, contrary to Jacobsson: notwithstanding his dirty face, Adamson's facial expression is clearly visible and funny.
+Both artists succeed in telling the joke by pure visual means, but Sorel's choice to work with silhouettes for his characters is actually not very efficient in showing the impact of splashing afterwards, contrary to Jacobsson: notwithstanding his dirty face, Adamson's facial expression is clearly visible and funny.

 Saturday, December 26, 2009